prokilogrammer/kplusplus/README.txt

 $ROOT/bugReport - Report bugs in the base code.
 Also generates UI to display all submitted bug reports
 $ROOT/bugReport/bugReports - Some sample bug reports uploaded by real users.
 Data from this file is parsed and displayed to user

+$ROOT/Database - Contains the database schema for this website. $ROOT/createDb.php is used to actually create the tables

 $ROOT/displayScores - Generate tables that displays scores users

 $ROOT/evaluator - A console for admins to evaluate user submissions and submit scores.
 Administrators were separate from regular users.
 They had thier own login and special powers :)